AnnoPref — make saving SharedPreferences easier

 The last property of @Preference

-give us a way to define the way we access the preference: SINGLETON
+allows us to define how we access the preferences: SINGLETON

 or STATIC

-(enum), the instance object of the preference class will be created and the getInstance()
+(enum), an instance of the preference class will be created, and a getInstance()

-as well.
-The default of type is STATIC
+method will be generated.
+The default type is STATIC

 .

-There are two annotations for fields, one helps us customize the key name of fields, the other give us a way to ignore a field.
+There are two annotations for fields: one allows us to customize the key name of fields, and the other lets us ignore a field.
 To customize the field key name, we use @Field(name="custom-key")

-for the last feature.
-When a field name is set, it will be the parameter of the hash function if the antiHack
+.
+When a field name is set, it will be the parameter of the hash function if antiHack

 is turned on.